 In the shops on the ground floor, the Swiss Tourist Office opened a branch (Schweizer Verkehrsbüro), where citizens could book train journeys to Switzerland.

 [This image shows that same corner after the war’s end.
-The Café Viktoria placed at the right corner was totally wiped out by bomb damage during the final two years of the conflict.
+The Viktoria-Café placed at the right corner was totally wiped out by bomb damage during the final two years of the conflict, especially on February 3rd 1945 attack.
 The Swiss building has survived the bombing of Berlin relatively intact.]

 [In this colour view the blackened burned-out façade of the Swiss House after the war is evident.]